-These perfectly tender, buttery Sweet Potato Rolls will add a special touch to your holiday menu.
+These perfectly tender and buttery Sweet Potato Rolls will add a special touch to your holiday menu.
+Adding sweet potato to yeast dough creates these fluffy dinner rolls with gorgeous golden color.

-I’ve always had trouble determining whether it was the made from scratch yeast rolls or the stuffing I love most about the Thanksgiving meal.
+I’ve always had trouble determining whether it was the made from scratch yeast rolls or the Crock Pot Stuffing I love most about the Thanksgiving meal.
 My mom did them both in spectacular fashion.

 If you’ve eaten homemade yeast rolls while they are still warm from the oven, then like me, I’m sure that memory lingers somewhere in a deep place in your soul.
 The place that holds those warm, fuzzy food memories that never leave you no matter how much time passes.
 Just the aroma of homemade rolls baking in the oven completely changes my state of mind.